OpenNMT/OpenNMT-py/README.md

 ##### Using Morfessor EM+Prune

+It is recommended that [Morfessor EM+Prune](https://github.com/Waino/morfessor-emprune) is trained without frequency dampening (token-based training) by setting `--dampening none`.
+The default is to ignore frequency (type-based training), which doesn't appear to be optimal for NMT.
+You should also use `--prune-criterion autotune` (this is the default) and specify a vocabulary size with `--num-morph-types $vocab`.

-[Morfessor EM+Prune](https://github.com/Waino/morfessor-emprune) text-format models are in a close enough format (floats instead of ints) and can be used directly as the subword vocabulary.
+Morfessor EM+Prune text-format models are in a close enough format (floats instead of ints) and can be used directly as the subword vocabulary in the data loader.

 A note on pretokenization and boundary markers:
 Morfessor EM+Prune requires pretokenized input with *word* boundary markers (marks where the whitespace should go), rather than the *morph* boundary markers (marks word-internal boundaries) used by previous Morfessors.